vedph/gve-doc/export/export-tei.md

 Note that given the multi-dimensional nature of a GVE chain, the builder produces **multiple trees**, one per text version.
 Each of them will then have to go through the successive stages of filtering and rendering.

-In order to adapt this scenario to the pipeline, a very simple operation is added at the end of our preprocessing stage: as the pipeline requires a single tree to deal with, while we have many linear trees, we just create a new tree having a blank root node, whose children are the root nodes of each of the linear trees representing versions.
+In order to adapt this scenario to the pipeline, we need to add a very simple operation at the end of our preprocessing stage.
+In fact, the pipeline requires a single tree to deal with, while we have many linear trees.
+So, we just create a new tree having a blank root node, whose children are the root nodes of each of the linear trees representing versions.
 Each of these root nodes also gets a `sub-id` feature with the version's tag, and an optional `version` feature with the staged version identifier, when there is any.

 For instance, if we have 3 text versions (`ab`, `abc`, `axc`), each represented by a separate linear tree, we will merge them into a new tree: